A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Literature Review

 \section{Literature Review}

-The challenge of detecting creative fatigue sits at the intersection of multiple research domains: advertising effectiveness theory, time-series analysis, change point detection, and modern computational methods.
-This comprehensive review synthesises these diverse literatures to establish the theoretical foundation for our methodological contribution and identify the specific gap our signature-based approach addresses.
+The challenge of detecting creative fatigue sits at the intersection of advertising effectiveness theory, time-series analysis, change point detection, and modern computational methods.
+This review summarises the parts of those literatures needed to motivate the signature-based screening framework and its evaluation boundary.